KhiopsML/khiops-doc/docs/setup/conda.md

 conda install -c conda-forge khiops={{ CONDA_KHIOPS_PYTHON_VERSION }}
 ```

-If you intend to use remote resources while working with the Khiops Library you will have to install additional dependencies ([**vendors SDK and Khiops drivers**](../drivers-and-vendors-python-sdk)).
+If you intend to use remote resources while working with the Khiops Library you will have to install additional dependencies ([**vendors-specific SDK and Khiops drivers**](drivers-and-sdk-for-library.md)).

 <br>